What is the urinary tract?

-A urinary tract infection is an inflammation of the bladder or the bladder and the kidneys.
+A urinary tract infection is a condition we treat and is an inflammation of the bladder or the bladder and the kidneys.
 It is usually caused by bacteria from the skin outside the urethra moving up the urethra and into the bladder.
 If the bacteria stay in the bladder the infection is called cystitis.
 If the bacteria are in the kidneys, it is called pyelonephritis.
 These infections are not contagious.

 What are the signs and symptoms of urinary tract infection?

 The signs and symptoms of urinary tract infections in children depend on the child’s age.

 - Failure to gain weight

 Since these are generalized symptoms in most infants, the possibility of urinary tract infections may be overlooked.

 - Burning with urination

 - Side or back pain

 As the child reached toddler age more classic symptoms appear, such as fever.
 It becomes easier to recognize urinary tract infections as the child becomes verbal and is toilet trained.
 Sometimes these symptoms result from other causes of urethral irritation such as bubble baths, poor hygiene, or constipation.
 Regardless of age, bladder infection (cystitis) is not usually associated with fever and generally does not produce and long-term damage to the bladder or kidneys.
 However, kidney infection (pyelonephritis) is usually associated with a high fever and may produce permanent damage or scarring of the kidney even after only one infection.
 This is particularly true in the very young child.

 How can you tell if my child has a urinary tract infection?